Rhotanini: Genera

-The current generic concept of the Rhotanini is based on the venation of the forewings and seems to match the distribution of the species.
+The current generic concept of the Rhotanini is based on the venation of the forewings and is related to the distribution of the species.
 For example, the genus Levu is mainly restricted to the Pacific islands and to eastern Australia, and all African species belong to the genus Muiralevu.
 Still, there are several taxonomic problems and questions, especially in the genera Rhotana and Saccharodite, and a comprehensive DNA analysis of the Rhotanini would be highly desirable to support and if necessary revise the generic concept of this tribe.
 The 8 genera of the Rhotanini are briefly described below.